 '''

+Generate random numbers from the Pareto distribution

+Inputs: number of random draws (n)

+exponent of the distribution (exponent)

+lower threshold of the distribution (threshold)

+Outputs: vector of random numbers

 rpareto <- function(n,exponent,threshold) {

 x <- vector(length=n)

 for (i in 1:n) {

 x[i] <- qpareto.4(p=runif(1),exponent=exponent,threshold=threshold)

 }

 return(x)

 }

 '''

 We've confirmed that this works, but it involves explicit iteration in the form of the for loop.
-Because of the way R carries out iteration6, it is slow, and better avoided when possible.
+Because of the way R carries out iteration7, it is slow, and better avoided when possible.
 Many of the utility functions in R, like replicate, are designed to avoid explicit iteration.
 We could re-write rpareto using replicate, for example:

 '''

+Generate random numbers from the Pareto distribution

+Inputs: number of random draws (n)

+exponent of the distribution (exponent)

+lower threshold of the distribution (threshold)

+Outputs: vector of random numbers

 rpareto <- function(n,exponent,threshold) {

 x <- replicate(n,qpareto.4(p=runif(1),exponent=exponent,threshold=threshold))

 return(x)

-}

 '''

-(The outstanding use of replicate is when we want to repeat the same random experiment many times - there are examples in the notes for Chapters 6.)
+(The outstanding use of replicate is when we want to repeat the same random experiment many times - there are examples in the notes for Chapters 5 and 6.)

-An every clearer alternative makes use of the way R automatically vectorizes arithmetic:
+An even clearer alternative makes use of the way R automatically vectorizes arithmetic:

 '''

+Generate random numbers from the Pareto distribution

+Inputs: number of random draws (n)

+exponent of the distribution (exponent)

+lower threshold of the distribution (threshold)

+Outputs: vector of random numbers

 rpareto <- function(n,exponent,threshold) {

 x <- qpareto.4(p=runif(n),exponent=exponent,threshold=threshold)

 return(x)

 }

 '''